Chetan-Bashetti/cards-listing-assignment/README.md

 ## Highlights

 - No 3rd party component librarys are used, all components are designed using Styled Components.
+- For fonts used google fonts and icons.
+- Published on Netlify CI/CD

 ## Getting started